Getting started with MQTT on Android using Mosquitto

 With the Android application complete, I can proceed with testing the main functions described.

-To begin testing, first ensure that Pro Mosquitto is running and that the Android client is configured.
-Next, start the Android application, select the test device, and click the play button (Figure 8).
+To begin testing, first ensure that Pro Mosquitto is running and that you configure the Android client.
+Next, start the Android application, select the test device, and click the play button (Figure 7).
 The smartphone will start the application.

-As shown in Figure 9, enter the broker address, username, and password on the Android application that was selected during the client creation process in Pro Mosquitto.
+As shown in Figure 8, enter the broker address, username, and password on the Android application from the client creation process in Pro Mosquitto.

 After inserting the necessary information, click the Authentication button to connect to the Pro Mosquitto broker.
 The button click will trigger the mqttConnect